jelmerdejong/flask-app-blueprint/README.md

 ## Thanks!
-Thanks to [Flaks by Example on Real Python](https://realpython.com/blog/python/flask-by-example-part-1-project-setup/), written by [Cam Linke](https://twitter.com/camlinke) for the basics and learning me to do this.
+Thanks to [Flask by Example on Real Python](https://realpython.com/blog/python/flask-by-example-part-1-project-setup/), written by [Cam Linke](https://twitter.com/camlinke) for the basics and learning me to do this.

 ## Questions / Feedback?